IsacKun220/com1001/FAQ.md

 different one.
 If this still doesn't work, then it might be a machine setting, so contact me (or try Codio support).
-The university's machines should always work, so this facility should always be available to you, even if you cannot run examples on your own machine.
+The university's machines should always work, so this facility should always be available to you, even if you cannot run examples with Codio from your own machine.

 ### When I run my web application or an example, Codio display a "502 Bad Gateway" error instead of the proper web page